A simple read-only Sitecore data provider

 // Return a Sitecore item definition for the rocket using the rocket template

-ItemDefinition(itemID, itemName, ID.Parse(_rocketTemplateID), ID.Null);
+return new ItemDefinition(itemID, itemName, ID.Parse(_rocketTemplateID), ID.Null);

 }